 I’m happy to talk to your group about the writing life in general and my books, blogs and commentaries in particular.

-I’m a member of the New Hampshire Writers Network and have been posting twice-monthly essays about the craft and business of writing on Live-to-Write, Write to Live since 2011.
-I’m available to talk about craft and blogging.
+I wrote for the New Hampshire Writers Network for seven years, posting twice-monthly about the craft and business of writing.
+I’m available to talk both about writing and about blogging.

-I’ve been a Commentator for Vermont Public Radio since 2006 and an editorial columnist for local newspapers even longer.
-I can talk about the issues of the day and I can talk about the skills of writing for radio, print and pixels – and making a point in five hundred words or less.
+I was a Commentator for Vermont Public Radio for twelve years and have been an editorial columnist for local newspapers since 1974.
+I can talk about the issues of the day and I can talk about the skills of writing for radio, print and pixels.
+One of my specialties is telling a story in under five-hundred words.